Cranbury, New Jersey: Education

 The Cranbury School District serves children in public school for pre-kindergarten through eighth grade at Cranbury School.
 As of the 2022–23 school year, the district, comprised of one school, had an enrollment of 453 students and 59.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.7:1.
 For the 2016–17 school year, Cranbury School was formally designated as a National Blue Ribbon School, the highest honor that an American public school can achieve.
 This was also earned during the 1996–97 and 2009-10 school years.

-For ninth through twelfth grades, students move on to Princeton High School in Princeton, as part of a sending/receiving relationship with the Princeton Public Schools.
+Since 1991, ninth through twelfth grade students have gone to Princeton High School in Princeton, as part of a sending/receiving relationship with the Princeton Public Schools.
 Cranbury Township is granted a seat on the Princeton Regional Schools Board of Education, with the designated representative only voting on issues pertaining to Princeton High School and district-wide issues.
 As of the 2022–23 school year, the high school had an enrollment of 1,532 students and 130.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
 Cranbury students had attended Hightstown High School and then Lawrence High School before the relationship was established with Princeton.

 Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.